Training Volume Landmarks for Muscle Growth

 Directions vs. Dogmas

-Does the MV really not change much over the training career?
+Does the MV really not change much over one’s training career?
 Probably.
 Should most mesocycles start at MEV or should some start above it?
 Not sure.
-Do beginners benefit by going all the way up to their MRVs every meso or might they be better served saving that practice for when they are advanced?
+Do beginners benefit by going all the way up to their MRVs every meso or might they be better served saving that practice for when they approach advanced level?
 The jury is still out.
-So while the basic concepts here are pretty set in stone, some of the nuances have yet to be ironed out.
-What this means for you is that all of these concepts and the training structures they create are great places to start building your training on, but never dogmas to follow to the letter.
-Always think, always be skeptical, always be open minded, and choose your best path given the available evidence.
-If better evidence starts to accumulate in convincing amounts, alter your path to its direction!
+So, while the basic concepts here are pretty set in stone, many of the nuances have yet to be ironed out.
+What this means for you is that all of these concepts and the training structures they create are great starting points for your training, but never dogmas to follow to the letter.
+Staying open minded yet skeptical and basing your training on the available evidence will yield best results.
+And, if and when stronger evidence starts to accumulate in convincing amounts, altering your approach accordingly will serve you well!